A little bite of the Big Apple.

 10 AM — The High Line

-A short walk from breakfast and your hotel, The High Line is nearly one and a half miles of abandoned railroad track, and is the only elevated park in the city.
+A short walk from breakfast and your hotel, The High Line is nearly 1.5 miles of abandoned railroad track and is the only elevated park in the city.
 The experience is truly one of a kind.

 11 AM — Breakfast, Whenever You're Ready

 Grab an early lunch or brunch at Bubby’s.
 Serving such all-American classics as pancakes, club sandwiches and burgers, this breakfast-all-day diner has been open nonstop since 1990.

 After a hearty meal, roam one of New York’s transformed spaces: the Meatpacking District.
 The industries have changed but the façade remains.
 Stroll the cobblestone streets and take in the transformed factories that now house restaurants, bars and shopping.

 2 PM — On Top of the World